 How to Prevent Cyberbullying in Schools

-Since students spend most of their day in school, educators play a crucial role in preventing cyberbullying.
-Although it is difficult to detect and resolve, there are ways educators can help.
-A study found that the best actions for educators are to listen to students, follow up to see if the issue is resolved, and offer advice when asked.
+Since students spend most of their day in school, teachers play a crucial role in preventing cyberbullying.
+Although it is difficult to detect and resolve, there are ways teachers can help.
+A study found that the best actions for teachers are to listen to students, follow up to see if the issue is resolved, and offer advice when asked.

-Educators should build trust with students and make themselves readily available for children to communicate their problems or concerns.
-With carefully planned activities and discussions within the classroom, educators can present themselves as resources and create safe zones to discuss cyberbullying.
+Teachers should build trust with students and make themselves readily available for children to communicate their problems or concerns.
+With carefully planned activities and discussions within the classroom, teachers can present themselves as resources and create safe zones to discuss cyberbullying.

 To report cyberbullying, useful information includes: details on what happened, when the bullying took place, what was said during the interaction, and how long the interaction lasted for.